LekamCharity/quote-App/README.md

 ## By Lekam Charity

 ## Description
-Tis is a simple Angular application that allows you to create quotes,upvotes, deownvotes or even delete a quote.
+Tis is a simple Angular application that allows you to create quotes,upvotes, downvotes or even delete a quote.

 ## Live link to the website
 https://github.com/LekamCharity/quote-App/

 ## Design link/Figma

 https://www.figma.com/file/q9lBogZfnRDxPy6r9GTnje/quote-App?node-id=0%3A1

 ## Technologies Used